sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 * `-[SUUpdater checkForUpdates:]` for checking for updates
 * `-[SUUpdater validateMenuItem:]` for menu item validation

 Prefer to set the updater's initial properties in your bundle's Info.plist as described in [Customizing Sparkle](/documentation/customization/).
 This includes properties like the updater's feed URL and its update checking behavior.
 Avoid setting these properties programatically except from user setting changes.
-Besides setting up signing keys, only configuring the feed URL (via `SUFeedURL` in your bundle's Info.plist) is required.
+Only configuring the feed URL and signing keys (via `SUFeedURL` and `SUPublicEDKey`) in your bundle's Info.plist is required, which are described in [later documentation sections](/documentation/#3-segue-for-security-concerns).

 Also avoid forcing Sparkle to check for updates on launch unless your application requires this.
-This can interfere with Sparkle's default behavior for asking users permission to check for updates on second launch and to check for updates once every 24 hours to prevent frequent polling.
+This can interfere with Sparkle's default behavior for asking users permission to check for updates on second launch and to check for updates periodically without probing too often.